Wild Card Series most home runs

 Goldschmidt has actually slugged three homers during this round, but one came in 2017 when the Diamondbacks played in the winner-take-all one-game playoff.
 Both of his other homers came in 2020, and his most recent appearance in that round wasn’t good.
 The only thing he did in eight plate appearances against the Phillies in 2022 was get hit by a pitch once.

-Manny Machado‘s six postseason homers are already the most in Padres franchise history.
+Manny Machado already has the most in Padres franchise history.
 When including his other trips to October, the infielder has 10 career dingers during the playoffs in 178 plate appearances.

 Across two NL Wild Card Series, Machado has collected just five hits in 28 plate appearances.
 The .659 OPS he’s produced isn’t worth writing home about, but three have gone for extra bases (one double, two homers) while accumulating four RBI.